 They began when his family had to move from Egypt to the UK after they experienced bankruptcy.
 “It was definitely a huge change in my life and completely transformed it,” he said.
 Later on, Salama was able to move to Toronto in Canada, but there he experienced issues with fitting in and began fighting his own private battles.

-His father struggled with the family’s growing financial concerns, and the family had trouble adjusting to life in a new country.
-Matters worsened when his father was diagnosed with terminal cancer, passing away not long afterwards.
+His family struggled with growing financial concerns, and they had trouble adjusting to life in a new country.
+Matters worsened when his grandfather was diagnosed with terminal cancer, passing away not long afterwards.

 As a teenager, Salama started to use exercise as a mental-health outlet.
 He is a former pro-athlete and is well aware that sports and exercise do not always have a linear relationship with mental health.

 “I used to swim a lot at the time and was very good at it, but the idea of being athletic while dealing with mental-health struggles was shocking to me,” Salama said.
 “Now my relationship with my body is a lot healthier, and I don’t do exercise out of concern with how I look.
 These days it really is just a process of self-love,” he added.